Dominic Perrottet: Nazi uniform scandal

 On 12 January 2023, Perrottet revealed that he had worn a Nazi uniform as fancy dress at his 21st birthday, apologising at a media conference after a cabinet minister was made aware of the incident.
 Rumours circulated that a photo of Perrottet and the uniform had been uncovered, but Perrottet denied any knowledge of the photograph and stated that his parents explained to him why the costume was inappropriate the day after the party.
 Transport Minister David Elliott stated that he had warned Perrottet about his political opponents knowing that he had worn the uniform and one of them was conspiring to use it against him.

-A poll found that 67% said the Nazi uniform scandal, won't make a difference to their vote, 20% said it would make then less likely to vote for the Liberal coalition and 8% said the scandal would make them more likely.
+A poll found that 67% said the Nazi uniform scandal would not make a difference to their vote, 20% said it would make then less likely to vote for the Coalition and 8% said the scandal would make them more likely to vote for the Coalition.

 The Shooters, Fishers and Farmers Party will refer Perrottet to the NSW Police Force regarding whether Perrottet disclosed wearing a Nazi uniform as fancy dress at his 21st birthday as part of his preselection bid.
 At the time, Perrottet declared he had nothing to disclose that could embarrass the Liberal Party.
-Robert Borsak, the leader of the Shooters, Fishers and Farmers party, argues that this potentially breaks the Oaths Act, which is punishable by up to 5 years in jail.
+Robert Borsak, the leader of the Shooters, Fishers and Farmers Party, argued that this could have potentially broken the Oaths Act, which is punishable by up to 5 years in jail.

+2023 state election loss and resignation as Liberal leader

+As much of the vote came in for the election, speculation emerged if Perrottet would maintain his seat of Epping after there was 'tossup' between Labor candidate Alan Mascarenhas and himself.
+Eventually, ABC's Antony Green announced that Perrottet would retain his seat with a ~8-point swing to Labor, challenging a traditionally 'safe' Liberal seat.

+Perrottet's Liberal–National coalition lost the election to Chris Minns and the Labor Party on 25 March 2023, ending over twelve years of Liberal/National rule.
+Tasmania was to then be the only state within Australia under Liberal control until LNP leader David Crisafulli's victory in 2024 in Queensland.

+As counting continued on election night it soon became clear that only Labor could realistically form government and the only question was if it would be a majority or minority Government.
+Perrottet conceded the election to Minns and resigned as NSW Liberal leader.
+In his concession speech he described the election as a "race to the top" and "battle of ideas."

+On 19 July 2024, Perrottet announced his resignation from the NSW parliament to take effect in August, after 13 years of public service.
+His former deputy chief of staff Monica Tudehope succeeded him in the 2024 Epping by-election.